UAlbanyArchives/aspacemigration/README.md

 * I tried and failed to get ASpace to accept multiple locations per box, which seems like it really shouldn't be allowed.
 You can actually have a top container linked to multiple shelves, but it won't let you then link those boxes to description records.

 * ASpace does let you have previous locations though, but it requires an end date, and the location record to have a temporary label.
-We decide to have a temporary "collection_level" label and setting the end date to 2999-01-01, and hope that we weren't creating an insurmountable Y3K problem.
+We decided to have a temporary "collection_level" label and setting the end date to 2999-01-01, and hope that we weren't creating an insurmountable Y3K problem.

 * Doing it this way meant a lot of work with the API, because we had to find every top container assigned to each collection, translate `G-17-3-8` to a ASpace location record, find that record, update that location record to be temporary, and update the top_container record to add each location.
 This is exactly what `migrateLocations.py` does, and with the library it only takes 200 lines of code.